Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Experimental Results

 \subsection{Comparison with SOTA Placers}

 \Cref{tab:main-result} shows the official raw score of top-3 teams and our framework on the contest benchmarks.
 We also compared the detailed score decomposition including D2D HPWL and HBT number, and reported the runtime of each case with the baselines in~\Cref{tab:decomposed-result}.
 Our analytical 3D placement framework consistently obtained the best results for all the cases, as shown in~\Cref{tab:main-result}, demonstrating the significant advantage of our 3D placement paradigm with the dedicated density model and bistratal wirelength model.
 Compared to the top-3 teams, our placer achieved {5.9\%, 9.6\%, and 15.7\%} better score on average, respectively.
 The score is dominated by the wirelength due to the small HBT cost.
-Our placer obtained better wirelength than the baselines on all the cases, using a similar number of HBTs, as shown in~\Cref{tab:decomposed-result}.
-Leveraging the adaptive 3D density accumulation and incremental wirelength gradient algorithm, our GPU-accelerated placer demonstrates better runtime scalability than the baselines, achieving {4.0$\times$ and 7.8$\times$} speedup over the first place and the third place, and achieving up to {1.8$\times$} speedup over the second place on the large cases.
+Our placer obtained better wirelength than the baselines on all the cases, using a similar number of HBTs, as shown in~\Cref{tab:decomposed-result}. { When running on a CPU, our placer shows similar runtime with the first place and achieves 2.1$\times$ speedup over the third place.
+And our framework demonstrates better scalability, achieving up to {2.3$\times$} and {2.6$\times$} speedup over the first and third places, respectively, on the large cases.
+While the second place is 2.9$\times$ faster than our placer, it is limited to 2D placement engine and yields lower quality results.
+Additionally, our proposed algorithms are suitable for GPU acceleration. } Leveraging the adaptive 3D density accumulation and incremental wirelength gradient algorithms, our GPU-accelerated placer { shows significant runtime improvements compared to the baselines.} Specifically, it achieves {4.0$\times$ and 7.8$\times$} speedup over the first and third places, respectively, and up to {1.8$\times$} speedup over the second place on the large cases.

+{ We also evaluated our framework on four modern RISC-V designs, with experimental results shown in~\Cref{tab:risc-result}.
+The second and third places obtained very low-quality results and failed to generate legal solutions for more than two designs, so their results have been omitted.
+The first place failed for \texttt{BlackParrot} because of diverged 3D global placement and subsequent macro legalization error.
+In contrast, our placer obtained legal placement solution across all tested designs.
+Compared to the first place, our placer not only reduced wirelength by a significant 20\% but also achieved a 4.1$\times$ speedup on CPU and a remarkable 12.0$\times$ speedup on GPU. }